jordanchow1/cannabis_consumer_insights/README.md

 - The market displays a **bimodal spending distribution**, suggesting clear differentiation between casual and habitual users.
 - Across all groups, **product format diversification** (e.g., pre-rolls, edibles, oils) influences purchasing frequency more than spend.
 - The simulation framework can be extended to test **pricing elasticity** or **promotion scenarios** across segments.

-## Reflection

-Working on this project showed me how much I enjoy connecting data with real-world challenges.
-Using clustering and statistical analysis to uncover patterns and personas made the process both creative and analytical.
-It was an experience that deepened my appreciation for data-driven storytelling in market research.